IshaTr/channel-manager/README.md

 ```

 ## Code structure
-containers/ChannelManager - For the main container which contains the setting screen
+* containers/ChannelManager - For the main container which contains the setting screen
-components/Channel - For the channel tile component
+* components/Channel - For the channel tile component
-components/AllChannel - For the current list of unique channels
+* components/AllChannel - For the current list of unique channels
-components/FavouriteChannel - For the list of starred/favourite channels
+* components/FavouriteChannel - For the list of starred/favourite channels
-components/EmptyChannel - Placeholder for favourite channel
+* components/EmptyChannel - Placeholder for favourite channel
-components/common - Contains all the common components
+* components/common - Contains all the common components
+* images - Consists of icons and images
-components/Icons - Consist of all the icons (Used SVG components)
+* Icons/ - Consists of all the icons (Used SVG components)
-store/ - Consist of files related to redux which is the state container of the app.
+* store/ - Consist of files related to redux which is the state container of the app.
-utils - Common utility functions and also I've kept `channels` (consisting of channels data) which on production should be coming from api endpoint.
+* utils - Common utility functions and also I've kept `channels` (consisting of channels data) which on production should be coming from api endpoint.